MicrosoftDocs/power-platform/power-platform/admin/managed-environment-solution-checker.md

 ### Suppress validation emails

 By default, emails are sent when a solution fails validation for medium and above severities.
-When the "Suppress validation emails" checkbox is selected, emails will not be sent in warn mode, and emails will not be sent in block mode except for critical violations which block solution import.
+When the **Suppress validation emails** checkbox is selected, emails will not be sent in warn mode.
+Emails will not be sent in block mode, as well, except for critical violations which block solution import.

 ## Email messages to the admin